Waking Up in Reno: Critical reception

 Todd McCarthy of Variety called the film "a hillbilly romantic comedy in which the hillbillies show up but the romance and comedy never do" and "a real what-were-they-thinking effort."
 He added, "Given the complete lack of urgency and inspiration in the material, [the] filmmakers have tried to give their work a semblance of life by all manner of desperate means - animated maps, jumpy editing, jokey narration and slumber-arresting musical cues, to little avail."

 Box office

 The film opened in 197 theaters in the United States and Canada on October 25, 2002.
-On its opening weekend it grossed $108,930, an average of $552 per screen, and ranked #45 at the box office.
+On its opening weekend, it grossed $108,930, an average of $552 per screen, and ranked #45 at the box office.
 It was pulled from release after four weeks.

 Home media

 Miramax Home Entertainment released the Region 1 DVD on April 8, 2003.
 The film is in anamorphic widescreen format with audio tracks in English and French.
 Bonus features include commentary by director Jordan Brady and screenwriters Brent Briscoe and Mark Fauser, deleted scenes with optional commentary, and The Making of Waking Up in Reno.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+Filmyard licensed the home media rights for several Miramax titles to Echo Bridge Entertainment, and Echo Bridge reissued the film on DVD with new artwork on May 3, 2011.
+In 2011, Filmyard Holdings licensed the Miramax library to streaming site Netflix.
+This deal included Waking Up in Reno, and ran for five years, eventually ending on June 1, 2016.

+In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
+Then in April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library.
+Waking Up in Reno is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
+On July 27, 2021, Paramount Home Entertainment reissued the film on DVD, with this being one of many Miramax titles that they reissued around this time.
+The reissue uses the same artwork as the 2003 release, and adds Paramount's mountain logo to the packaging like with all of their other Miramax reissues.
+Paramount later made the film available on their streaming service Paramount+.